-2022 Water Quality Test Results
+2024 Water Quality Test Results

-TCEQ completed an assessment of your source water and results indicate that some of our sources are susceptible to certain contaminants.
-The sampling requirements for your water system is based on this susceptibility and previous sample data.
+TCEQ completed an assessment of your source of water and the results indicate that some of our sources are susceptible to certain contaminants.
+The sampling requirements for your water system are based on this susceptibility and previous sample data.
 Any detections of these contaminants will be found in this Consumer Confidence Report.
-For more information on source water assessments and protection efforts at our system contact Eli Hunt at (903) 831-0091.
+For more information on source water assessments and protection efforts on our system contact Eli Hunt at (903) 831-0091.
+Este reporte incluye información importante sobre el agua para tomar.
+Para asistencia en español, favor de llamar al telefono (903) 831-0091.